 I wish you great success this academic year!

-Dr. Toney joined Kean University in 2008 as Dean of the College of Natural, Applied and Health Sciences.
-During his tenure as Dean, Dr. Toney championed the development and enhancement of key academic programs in both traditional and emerging disciplines, including a M.S. in Nursing and a B.S. in Sustainability Studies, the first of its kind in New Jersey.
-Dr. Toney was appointed as Vice President for Academic Affairs in 2011 and became Provost and Vice President for Academic Affairs in 2013 at Kean University.
+Toney joined Kean University in 2008 as Dean of the College of Natural, Applied and Health Sciences.
+During his tenure as Dean, Toney championed the development and enhancement of key academic programs in both traditional and emerging disciplines, including a M.S. in Nursing and a B.S. in Sustainability Studies, the first of its kind in New Jersey.
+Toney was appointed as Vice President for Academic Affairs in 2011 and became Provost and Vice President for Academic Affairs in 2013 at Kean University.
 In June 2019, he was named is Visiting Professor at MIT in the Department of Linguistics and Philosophy.
-Beginning August 2019, he serves as the Provost and Vice President for Faculty and Research.
+Beginning August 2019, he serves as the Provost and Vice President for Research and Faculty.

 He has published a wide range of scholarly scientific articles with students as co-authors, with more than 3,000 citations, and holds six US patents.
 His commentaries have appeared in The Huffington Post and in The New York Times.
 His flash fiction works are published in literary journals such as Crack the Spine and 2 Elizabeths anthologies.
 He has been nominated twice for the Pushcart Prize.
 He is a member of the Advisory Board for SurgiBox, an MIT-D Lab initiative, and serves as a mentor for MassChallenge RI, part of the world’s largest startup business accelerator.